Compaq Portable 486c Restoration

 EISA Expansion

-The Compaq Portable 486c has two EISA card slots — not a lot of real estate, so every slot counts!
+Two EISA card slots.
+Not a lot of real estate, so every slot counts.

 Sound Blaster AWE32 IDE/MKP CSP (CT3900)

-The Compaq has no onboard audio, so one EISA slot is dedicated to a Creative Sound Blaster AWE32 (CT3900).
-This gives full Sound Blaster and AdLib compatibility for DOS games, OPL3 FM synthesis, and the EMU8000 wavetable synthesizer with 512 KB onboard sample RAM.
-The CT3900 was chosen specifically because it is not Plug and Play — in 1994, “Plug and Play” mostly meant “Plug and Pray.”
-The CT3900 uses jumpers, works at boot, no drama!
+No onboard audio, so one slot goes to a Creative Sound Blaster AWE32 (CT3900).
+Full Sound Blaster and AdLib compatibility, OPL3 FM synthesis, EMU8000 wavetable with 512 KB sample RAM.
+Went with the CT3900 specifically because it’s not Plug and Play.
+In 1994, “Plug and Play” mostly meant “Plug and Pray.”
+Jumpers, works at boot, no drama.

 Full Sound Blaster documentation →